The ultimate checklist before booking a flight

 Here’s where things get a bit spicy.
 Instead of simply looking for tickets between the two airports you think you want to fly from, open up your search much wider.
 Especially due to the high U.K. departure taxes, and the availability of better cash deals (especially in premium cabins), your search should start by looking at multiple different European departure points that are easy and cheap to get to.
 Some key examples that I always start with include Dublin (DUB), Paris (CDG), Brussels (BRU), Amsterdam (AMS), Copenhagen (CPH), Stockholm (ARN), Oslo (OSL) and Helsinki (HEL).

 You can also make these searches on award tickets.
 For example, instead of just thinking about British Airways/Oneworld for a LHR-JFK leg, you could try an award search for AMS-JFK with FlyingBlue to check for KLM or Delta award availability on that route.
+Remember also that you can now use Virgin Atlantic Flying Club miles to book flights with Air France and KLM.

 For the most advanced deal hunters, you may want to consider using ITA Matrix to assist your search.